-The locals are warm and friendly, the culture is attractive and engaging, the beaches and lagoons are pristine, there are lots of cafés, restaurants, beach bars and nightlife, and there are countless outdoor adventure and shopping experiences.
+The locals are warm and friendly, the culture is attractive and engaging, the beaches, lagoons, mountains and forests are pristine.
+There are cafés, restaurants, beach bars and nightlife, and countless outdoor adventure and shopping experiences.
+It's not hard to love this little paradise!
 Importantly, the pace is pleasantly 'island time!'

 Read this article

 Part of the Pacific Resort Hotel Group of luxury resorts and accommodation, Rarotonga’s Little Polynesian Resort is committed to healthy eating for their guests.
 The Cook...

 Part of the Pacific Resort Hotel Group of luxury resorts and accommodation, Rarotonga’s Little Polynesian Resort is committed to healthy eating for their guests.